NoiRC256/URPSimpleGenshinShaders/README.md

  - For smooth shadow edges, set shadow gradient texture's compression quality to high.

- - If shadow coverage doesn't change when the character is turning their head, try setting character's head bone as the character's skinned mesh root.
+ - If shadow coverage doesn't change when the character is turning their head, try setting the character's head bone as the character's skinned mesh root.

 - You can get preconfigured outline, shadow colour, emission colour settings on material reset.